BOARD OF DIRECTORS AND OFFICERS

 4. Geraldine Kunstadter

-Geraldine is Chairman and President of the Albert Kunstadter Family Foundation.
-She has extensive experience with charitable organizations in the United States (especially in connection with the United Nations and diplomatic community) and globally (including Hong Kong, China, Vietnam, Laos, Cambodia, Central America and South Africa), especially with development of programs for application of funds, and monitoring their application.
-Geraldine is a former President of the National Institute of Social Sciences and recipient of the Silver Medal for Distinguished Service from the National Institute of Social Sciences.
-For eighteen years Geraldine served on the National Committee on United States-China Relations.
-Her current board memberships include the Institute of World Affairs, Bridge to Asia Foundation, The Atlantic Council in the United States, and New York City Global Partners.
-Geraldine is a member of the Council on Foreign Relations, and serves on the Advisory Council of the Hospitality Committee for U.N.
-Delegations, Inc. Geraldine is fluent in French and has a working knowledge of Chinese (Mandarin); three full years of study at the Massachusetts Institute of Technology.
+Chairman and President, Albert Kunstadter Family Foundation, New York, New York.
+Extensive experience with charitable organizations in U.S. (especially in connection with the United Nations and diplomatic community) and globally (including Hong Kong, China, Vietnam, Laos, Cambodia, Central America and South Africa), especially with development of programs for application of funds and monitoring their application; former President of the National Institute of Social Sciences and recipient of the Silver Medal for Distinguished Service from the National Institute of Social Sciences; current board memberships include the Institute of World Affairs, and Bridge to Asia Foundation; member, the Council on Foreign Relations; member, the Advisory Council of the Hospitality Committee for U.N.
+Delegations, Inc.; fluent in French, working knowledge of Chinese (Mandarin); three full years of study at the Massachusetts Institute of Technology.

 5. James A. Ruf, Jr.